-As a whole class, review the small group discussion observations.
+As a whole group, review the small group discussion observations.

 - It is important to us to look and feel good, but we also have to be aware of the impact of our personal choices on others and the environment.

-- Ask, "Where do the chemicals in PPCPs go when we rinse them down the drain?"
+- Ask, "Where do the chemicals in PCPs go when we rinse them down the drain?"

 Show the video: The Story of Cosmetics.
 Discuss the content and solutions from the video.

-- Ask students what they can do to be an agent of change related to how pharmaceuticals and personal care products (PPCPs) enter our environment.
+- Discuss what they can do to be an agent of change related to how pharmaceuticals and personal care products (PPCPs) enter our environment.

 - What does it mean to be environmental stewards?

 - What is private citizen action for the common good?
-See the Glossary above.
+See the glossary in the handout below.

-Students work in small groups with 2-4 samples of personal care products so they can read and analyze the ingredient labels.
-They complete the PPCP handout (below) with information learned about the chemicals that are in the given products.
+Learners work in small groups with 2-4 samples of personal care products so they can read and analyze the ingredient labels.
+They complete the PPCP handout below with information learned about the chemicals that are in the given products.